Nukesor/pueue/README.md

 - Running multiple tasks at once (You can decide how many concurrent tasks you want to run).
 - Grouping tasks.
 Each group acts as their own queue and can have several tasks running in parallel.
 - A callback hook to, for instance, set up desktop notifications.
+- A lot more.
+Check the -h options for each subcommand for detailed options.

-- Works on Linux, MacOS and partially on Windows.
+Works on Linux, MacOS and partially on Windows.

 **Disclaimer:** Windows isn't fully supported yet: